Skip to Content

 Struggling to hear on the phone?

-Have you ever found yourself straining to hear someone on the other end of the line during a phone call?
+Have you ever found yourself straining to hear someone on the other end of the phone during a call?
 Perhaps you’ve had to repeatedly ask them to speak up or have even missed parts of the conversation entirely.
-If this sounds familiar, you might be wondering whether this difficulty is a sign of hearing loss.

 In this article, we'll explore whether the challenges you're experiencing could be related to hearing loss, what causes these issues, and what steps you can take if you’re concerned about your hearing.